Marcus Kuiland-Nazario | Macho Stereo | Exhibition Reception

 Kuiland-Nazario seeks to explore the current state of Latino masculinity with local Santa Monica community members.
 At 18th Street, Marcus Kuiland-Nazario will conduct workshops, public interviews, and book clubs with local male-identified community members who will be invited to examine their relationship with their fathers through the lens of Rulfo’s book.
 Workshops and readings from the novel will be conducted bilingually in English and Spanish at partner sites including the Santa Monica Public Library’s main branch, Virginia Avenue Park, Brentwood Art Center, and Camera Obscura Lab.
-The project will culminate with a video installation in the gallery, featuring an original musical score, which will debut during 18th Street’s Pico Block Party on Saturday, June 1, 2019 with a reception on Thursday, June 27 from 6-8 PM.
+The project will culminate with a video installation in the gallery, featuring an original musical score, which will debut during 18th Street’s Pico Block Party on Saturday, June 1, 2019 with a reception and performance on Thursday, June 27 from 6-8 PM.

 For more information on MACHO STEREO workshops, public interview, book club, and exhibition, click here.